OperationSpark/portfolio/README.md

 ### Go Live

-With[GitHub Pages](https://pages.github.com/), once you push your changes from your Cloud9 workspace up to your GitHub repository, your page will be live on the Internet.
+With [GitHub Pages](https://pages.github.com/), once you push your changes from your Cloud9 workspace up to your GitHub repository, your page will be live on the Internet.

 To do so, you'll need to enter the following git commands into your bash terminal.
 Select the bash terminal in the Console View - the bottom window pane in Cloud9.